BaffourAdu/bboampong/content/how-to-build-a-graphql-server-using-laravel-part-3/index.md

 ---
 title: "How to build a GraphQL Server using Laravel - Part 3"
-description: "In this article, we build our GraphQL server using Laravel …"
+description: "In the final part of this series, we breakdown a few key terminologies in GraphQL as we setup our GraphQL API server using ... "
 date: "2019-08-31T16:54:58.194Z"
 categories: [
   laravel, GraphQL, APIs